patrickkunka/mixitup/README.md

 MixItUp is a high-performance, dependency-free library for animated DOM manipulation, giving you the power to filter, sort, add and remove DOM elements with beautiful animations.

-MixItUp plays nice with your existing HTML and CSS, making it a great choice for responsive layouts.
-Want to use percentages, media queries, inline-block, or even flexbox?
-No problem!
+MixItUp plays nice with your existing HTML and CSS, making it a great choice for responsive layouts and compatible with inline-flow, percentages, media queries, flexbox and more.

-For our live sandbox demo, full documentation, tutorials and more, please visit [--website pending--](pending).
+For a live sandbox, full documentation, tutorials and more, please visit [Website Pending](#).

 #### Licensing

 MixItUp is open source and free to use for non-commercial, educational and non-profit use.
 For use in commercial projects, a commercial license is required.
-For licensing information and FAQs please see [--website pending--](pending).
+For licensing information and FAQs please see [Website Pending](#).

-#### Full Documentation
+#### Documentation

 - [Factory Function](./docs/mixitup.md)
 - [Configuration Object](./docs/mixitup.Config.md)